 For an extended stay abroad a local bank account can be very useful.
 Ask for an ATM/Debit card that will make financial transactions much easier and more cost-effective.
 It is possible to withdraw cash abroad with an American ATM/Debit card for a small fee and deposit it into the foreign account.
 Also, most American banks will perform international wire transfers to your new account abroad for roughly $50.
 It is also useful to give a friend or parent power-of-attorney over your American account so they can endorse checks for you or transfer money from that account to you abroad.
 If you plan on using your ATM/Debit card abroad, it is a good idea to change your PIN to a 4-digit number since foreign ATM machines may only accept 4 digits.
 Your study abroad program will likely also have site-specific information about this.
 See our page on finances for more information.

-LSA students should see LSA Study Abroad; non-LSA students should see the University of Michigan Global Portal to explore study abroad options through other schools and colleges on campus.
+Students should see the University of Michigan Global Portal to explore study abroad options through schools and colleges on campus.
 Students should also make an appointment with the International Center’s peer advisors to discuss new discoveries and thoughts about studying abroad.